ZenithGD/glfw/README.md

 ## GLFW Fork for ZEngine
 This fork was made on 29/05/2021 for easy integration for the GLFW platform with the ZEngine game engine project as a submodule.
+A premake Lua script is included in order to build GLFW as a static library that links into the main project.

 # GLFW